PaulMcClernan/OpenXTalk-GMIDILib/README.md

 # community.livecode.library.GMIDILib
 LiveCode Builder Lib of General MIDI Utilities

 I've started this LiveCode builder library for General MIDI Utilities.
 Right now it only contains functions for converting some MIDI Numbers (0-127) into human readable names.
 I intend to expand it in the near furture.

-NOTE: MIDI has no real flats or sharps, nor does most keyboard instrument tuning (since the harpsichord was invented?).
-In modern times you would probably need a fretless type string instrument (and superhuman pitch detection skill to actually know) to play the diffence between a sharp or a flat.
-The frequencies produced are actually somewhere between sharp and flat.
-MIDI (and Keyboard instrument tuning way before that) was designed that as well when the protocol was created back in the early 1980s.

 So far there are functions for: